 I have done all of these tests - and you can too, because they use autosomal DNA, which is passed down through both male and female lines:

-The results of my DNA tests have already put me in touch with several new relatives (ranging from a 2nd cousin to a 4th cousin once removed), and there are many others whose relationship has yet to be confirmed by conventional genealogical research.
+The results of my DNA tests have already put me in touch with several new relatives (ranging from a 2nd cousin to a 5th cousin), and there are many others whose relationship has yet to be confirmed by conventional genealogical research.

 - Ancestry DNA test.
 They now have the largest customer database, so I tested here as well as at Family Tree DNA.

 - Living DNA test.
 Unlike the others, this allows you to break down your British / Irish ancestry within the last few hundred years into any of the 21 regions shown under 'Great Britain and Ireland' in the list of worldwide regions.
 Hopefully my results (due soon) will give me some clues as to which counties to focus on when I'm researching my brick-wall (end-of-line) ancestors.
 And Living DNA will also soon allow us to contact people whose DNA matches ours.

 - Test older relatives as well as yourself.
 Some of my 4th cousins share enough DNA with my uncle to be listed as a match with him, but not with me.

 - The more relatives you test, the easier it will be to figure out where your other (initially unknown) matches fit into your family tree.

 - Test siblings.
 Because of the random way in which autosomal DNA is passed on, sometimes only one sibling will be detected as a match to a distant cousin.
 (My sister matches Barrie, our 4th cousin once removed, but I don't, because Barrie and I don't share a large enough DNA segment.)